Dan-Kat/zoomy/README.md

 # RC RPi Car

-This is a work in process.
+This is a work in process, will fill in more details on assembly at some point.

 Hardware: